 Skip to main content

-Agentic workflow is an agentic workflow tool with built-in agentic capabilities and automations that support arbitrarily complex orchestration of multiple Agents, Tools and People.
+Agentic workflow is an type of tool with built-in agentic capabilities and automations that support arbitrarily complex orchestration of multiple Agents, Tools and People.
 Each node can represent an agent, a tool, or built-in capabilities such as user interactions, prompts, or decision logic.
-With agentic workflows, you can design workflows using various control structures, including conditional branching (if-then-else or switch-case), iteration over lists using foreach, and loops that repeat actions until specific conditions are met.
+With agentic workflows, you design workflows using control structures such as conditional branching with if-then-else or switch-case, iteration over lists with foreach, and loops that repeat actions until specific conditions are met.
 A agentic workflow is composed of nodes and edges.
 You define nodes of different types and connect them using edges.
 Because agentic workflows can take several seconds to execute depending on their complexity, they run asynchronously.
-The sections below introduce the key concepts and components you’ll use when working with agentic workflows:
+Agentic workflows apply to various scenarios, such as:

 Edges connect nodes within a agentic workflow.
 Every agentic workflow must begin with a Start Node and end with one or more End Node.